 Submission Guidelines

 Touchstone is dedicated to creating a safe platform for publication for our new writers & artists.
 Black, Indigenous, & POC, women, LGBTQIA, diversely-abled, international writers, & other underrepresented voices are cordially welcome to find a home for your work with us!

-The Debut Prize is set to usher writers into the gate and celebrate their debut in the literary community.
-The Debut Prize in Fiction recognizes one short story, one never-published writer, with a $25 cash award.
-In addition to paid publication, the winner will be celebrated on our website and social media and receive a digital broadside for their story, depicting a compelling scene and line from the story, which will be exclusively designed by our talented artist and available for download and sharing.
-Due to the selective nature of this contest, we might not be able to accept all the strong stories we adore.
-With writers’ permission, we will gladly consider such stories for publication in our annual issue.
+The Debut Prize in Fiction recognizes two works of short fiction, two never-published fiction writers, with a $25 cash award.
+In addition to paid publication, the winner and runner up will be celebrated on our website and social media.
+Due to the selective nature of this contest, we might not be able to accept all the strong works we adore.
+With writers’ permission, we will gladly consider such works for publication in our regular online series.

+Submission Guidelines